 To get started the right way, it is recommended that foreign investors and companies seek out and partner with local experts to help navigate the country’s compliance regulations.
 Though improving, they can be complex and present new or challenging bureaucratic requirements for those accustomed to other legal frameworks.

 In Biz Latin Hub’s El Salvador office, we have a team of professionals who can support you with new business activities or compliance questions when it comes to youur company`s intellectual property (IP) in El Salvador.
-Contact our country coordinator at [email protected] for a quote on our customized business solutions.
+Contact our country coordinator here at Biz Latin Hub for a quote on our customized business solutions.